Have you ever dreamed of earning money while actually enjoying life and having some freedom to explore and travel?

 Cost of Living Basics

-The table below lists some of the common expenses of expats in Bangkok, so if you’re aiming to work in rural areas, you can expect a significant decrease in the listed amounts.
+The table below lists some of the common expenses in Bangkok.
+If you’re looking to work in rural areas, you can expect a significant decrease on the listed amounts.

 For a more detailed living expenses guide, visit this page.

-Arriving in Thailand
+Checklist: Arriving in Thailand

 - Enter Thailand with your Non Immigrant B visa / Tourist visa.
 If you have a dependent with you, then they need to enter with their relevant visa too.

-- Similarly, if you have secured a job already and you know the area in which you will be living, again it would be a good idea to check into a hotel for a few days while you do an apartment search.
+- Similarly, if you have secured a job already and know the area in which you will be living, again it would be a good idea to check into a hotel for a few days while you do an apartment search.
 Long-stay accommodation can always be secured cheaper in Thailand than it can online through a rental agent.

 - If you don’t have a TEFL certificate yet, now’s a good time to enroll and get one.
 See here.

 - Look and apply for teaching jobs.
 See my job board for opportunities.

 - Once you land a job, you will need to leave Thailand to apply for your B visa at a Thai embassy outside of Thailand.
 One of the documents you'll need is a sponsorship letter from your employer.